Cell-Based Therapy Under Evaluation for the Treatment of COVID-19

-No mesenchymal stem cells are approved by the Food and Drug Administration (FDA) for the treatment of COVID-19.
-There are insufficient data to assess the role of mesenchymal stem cells for the treatment of COVID-19.
+No mesenchymal stem cells products are approved by the Food and Drug Administration (FDA) for the treatment of COVID-19.
+There are limited data to date to assess the role of mesenchymal stem cells for the treatment of COVID-19.

 Rationale for Use in COVID-19

 Mesenchymal stem cells are multipotent adult stem cells that are present in most human tissues, including the umbilical cord.
 Mesenchymal stem cells can self-renew by dividing and can differentiate into multiple types of tissues (including osteoblasts, chondroblasts, adipocytes, hepatocytes, and others), which has led to a robust clinical research agenda in regenerative medicine.
 It is hypothesized that mesenchymal stem cells could reduce the acute lung injury and inhibit the cell-mediated inflammatory response induced by SARS-CoV-2.
 Furthermore, because they lack the angiotensin-converting enzyme 2 (ACE2) receptor that SARS-CoV-2 uses for viral entry into cells, mesenchymal stem cells are resistant to infection.5,6

 Data supporting the use of mesenchymal stem cells in patients who have viral infections, including SARS-CoV-2 infection, are limited to case reports and small, open-label studies.